Codex Says Tests Passed but Actually Skipped the Failures

 • Require a structured TEST_REPORT block in the agent’s final message

-• Always run the full suite for the agent, never --bail or filtered subsets
+• Always run the full suite for the agent (--bail=0), never fast-fail or filtered subsets

-• Human-verify with a clean checkout before merging anything Codex produced
+• Human-verify with a clean checkout before merging anything Codex produced, grepping for both <failure and <skipped

 • Pin reporters explicitly in CI so output format never silently changes under the agent